sdi2000150/LinkedIn-Clone/README.md

 ## Project description
 This Project serves as a LinkedIn Web App Clone.
 Meaning that supports some of the basic features of the actual LinkedIn Web Application.
-Most of the features and services requested, were delived.
+Most of the features and services requested were delived.
 One of the major exclusions were the conversation between users, some notifications and the support for video or audio input.

 ## Some technical details